GMMULLER/curioS/use_cases/Multiple Datasets/notes.md

 Try #1 (I kinda know what I want):

 Me: I want to aggregate and visualize multiple datasets considering the ZIP code boundaries of Manhattan (NYC).
-I have these datasets available: Crime, Food, Noise, Parks, School, Sky, Subway, and Taxi.
+I have these datasets available: Crime, School, and Taxi.

 LLM: Now let's define how you will be loading these datasets.
 How do you plan to get the data into the dataflow?
 Will you load them from local files, download them from the internet, or do you have another method in mind?
 Additionally, could you specify the format of these datasets (e.g., CSV, GeoJSON, etc.)?